geopm/geopm/docs/source/geopm_agent_ffnet.7.rst

 .. literalinclude:: ../json_schemas/regionhintrecommender_fmap.schema.json
     :language: json

-If you specify a neural net for a domain (CPU/GPU), you must specify a frequency recommendation as well.
+If you specify a neural net file for a domain (CPU/GPU), you must specify a frequency recommendation file as well.

 This agent can be used at the package scope to control CPU frequency and/or at the per-GPU scope to control GPU frequency.